explosion/spaCy/docs/source/index.rst

 we probably don't want to highlight it.

 There are lots of ways we might refine our logic, depending on just what words we want to flag.
-The simplest way to filter out adverbs like "back" and "not" is by word frequency: these words are much more common than the prototypical manner adverbs that the style guides are worried about.
+The simplest way to exclude adverbs like "back" and "not" is by word frequency: these words are much more common than the prototypical manner adverbs that the style guides are worried about.

-The prob attribute of a Lexeme or Token object gives a log probability estimate of the word, based on smoothed counts from a 3bn word corpus:
+The :py:attr:`Lexeme.prob` and :py:attr:`Token.prob` attribute gives a log probability estimate of the word:

    >>> nlp.vocab[u'back'].prob
    -7.403977394104004